Team3256/FRC_Programming_2023/docs/DPG.md

     * Ex: CommandScheduler.run(cmd)

 ### Simulating quick start:
+* Create 2 windows in glass: waypointViewer + Auto Visualization
 * Set alliance color in SimulationGUI to wanted color (red or blue).
 * Turn teleoperated to on.
-* Assign your keyboard to a Joystick.
+* Assign your keyboard to Joystick port 2.
-* Press the key associated with the joystick button that runs auto score or auto double substation.
+* Press Z to run the DPG trajectory
+* Change the initial swerve pose and final swerve pose to observe how the trajectory changes.

 ### Jargon:
 * Src refers to the first node in a path.
 For example the src of the DPG program is the robot's current pose.